Metaswitch/clearwater-readthedocs/docs/Manual_Install.md

 ## Provide Shared Configuration

-Log onto any node in the deployment and create the file `/etc/clearwater/shared_config` with the following contents.
+Log onto any node in the deployment and run `cw-config download shared_config`.
+This will download the current `shared_config` in use by your deployment.
+Edit the downloaded file to add the following contents.
 The `site_name` should match the value of `local_site_name` in `local_config`; if your deployment is not geographically redundant then you don't need to include it.

     # Deployment definitions
     home_domain=<zone>